eclipse/epsilon-website/n/mkdocs/docs/doc/flexmi/index.md

 </sys>
 ```

-as a valid instance of the Ecore metamodel (in Emfatic) below:
+is a valid instance of the Ecore metamodel (in Emfatic) below:

 ```emf
 @namespace(uri="http://messaging", prefix="")